 Refresh Token Flow

-The refresh token flow can be used by desktop or mobile apps, server-side web apps and service accounts.
-The client should be able to store the refresh token to access Space resources even when the end-user is not online.
+The refresh token flow is best suited for desktop apps, mobile apps, and server-side web apps.
+The application should be able to store a refresh token to access Space resources even when the end-user is not online.

 Refreshing an access token

-The client makes a refresh request to the token endpoint
+The application makes a refresh request to the token endpoint

 <Space service URL>/oauth/token by adding the following parameters to the HTTP request entity-body in the